Policy

 • New Faculty members

-• We recommend them to talk at the NAOJ seminar.
+• We recommend they talk at the NAOJ seminar.

-We also note that talks by internal members are encouraged on January through March because university staffs are busy at that season, which makes it difficult calling guest speakers.
+We also note that talks by internal members are encouraged on January through March because university staff are busy at that season, which makes it difficult calling guest speakers.

 As of February 3, 2020, colloquium organizers 2019